apos37/C-C-Rivals-Test-Bot/todo/unranked_challenge.md

 - `vote(idea_id: Number)` Allows a player to vote for an idea.
 - `unvote(idea_id: Number)` Allows a player to remove their vote for an idea if a number (the ID of the idea) is passed.
 - `unvote_all()` Allows a player to remove their vote from all ideas.

-## Scheduled Actions

-At the start of unranked each season the following should happen.
-I used to do it manually when unranked started but that was less than optimal.

-- Clear the scores for the last season
-- Determine the winning idea (Highest votes or lower ID if tied)
-- Set the new challenge message based on the winning idea (Should show with the scores so people know what the challenge is).
-- Clear the ideas.
-Keep any ideas with more than `x` votes except for the winning one. (`x` used to be 3)